barcaroli/R2BEAT/README.md

 both Primary Stage Units and Secondary Stage Units selection.

-*R2BEAT* easily manages all the complexity due to the optimal sample allocation in two-stage sampling design and provides several outputs for evaluating the allocation.
+*R2BEAT* easily manages all the complexity due to the optimal sample allocation in two-stage sampling design, and provides several outputs for evaluating the allocation.
 Its name stands for “R ‘to’ Bethel Extended Allocation for Two-stage”.
 It is an extension of another open-source software called *Mauss-R* (Multivariate Allocation of Units in Sampling Surveys), implemented by ISTAT researchers (<https://www.istat.it/en/methods-and-tools/methods-and-it-tools/design/design-tools/mauss-r>).
 *Mauss-R* determines the optimal sample allocation in multivariate and multi-domains estimation, for one-stage stratified samples.